-Sometimes, we are in survival mode because we are taking on way too much.
-Maybe you thought that you could handle working full time while watching the kids go to school remotely while also keeping the house clean and keeping the family fed.
+Sometimes, we are in survival mode because we take on too much.
+Maybe you thought you could handle working full time while watching the kids go to school remotely while keeping the house clean and the family fed.
 But the reality is that’s a lot for anyone to handle.
-It’s okay to ask for help, whether it be from a partner, friend, or family member.
+It’s okay to ask for help from a partner, friend, or family member.

 If you have extra cash, you can even pay for it.
 Hiring a cleaning service to come twice a week might make all the difference.
 A virtual assistant could help you automate some computer tasks.
 Buying pre-cooked easy dinners might give you more time to focus on other tasks.
 It’s okay to outsource the things that you can’t do yourself.